alkihis/reversible-key-map/README.md

 other_map.set(document.getElementById('hello'), document.getElementById('other-click'), myEventListener);
 ```

-The number of keys allowed is unlimited and their order is relevant.
+The number of keys allowed is unlimited and their order is not relevant.

 To install the package, use:
 ```bah